Introduction to 8 pillars

 Scripture presumes that faith formation occurs within intergenerational, familial and community settings.
 It is time to regain these priorities.

 This website has been developed to act as a repository for practical ideas centred around the 2 Formational Principles and the 8 Formational Pillars as well as providing access for visitors to the site to upload their own ideas.
-Together, it is hoped, we can achieve much for the future of our children and young people.
+Together, it is hoped, we can achieve much for the future of our children and young people as well as all ages.